Break-Into-Data/break-into-data-handbook/README.md

 ## The Breaking Into Data Handbook

-You will find valuable resources for Data Analytics, Data Science, Data Engineering, Machine Learning and Computer Science.
+In this repo you will find valuable resources to get you started in
+Data Analytics, Data Science, Data Engineering, Machine Learning and Computer Science.